maximilien-noal/m68k/README.md

 m68k
 ====

-This is my Motorola 680x0 emulator written in Java.
-This is the designed to be a modular cpu component for my Java based Amiga emulator project *Miggy*.
-This project was originally hosted on Google code but I'm now moving it to GitHub.
+This is my Motorola 680x0 emulator written in C#.
+This is the designed to be a modular cpu component for my C# based Megadrove emulator project *YAME*.
+This project is forked from https://github.com/fedex81/m68k.

 Emulation
 ---------